austinthiel/MD-Challenge/README.md

 - **url** _(required)_ — URL of the page to be parsed.

 ### Return format
 A 200 response, and the Mongo ObjectID string referencing where the document is stored.
-Or a string: `"Error: Invalid URL"`
+OR a 400 response and a  string: `"Error: Invalid URL"`

 ## GET : /jobs/status/:_id